GMAP/NPB-CPP/README.md

 **NPB-TBB** - This directory contains the parallel version implemented with Threading Building Blocks.

 **NPB-FF** - This directory contains the parallel version implemented with FastFlow.

+**NPB-PSTL** - This directory contains the parallel version implemented with C++ parallel STL algorithms.

 # The Five Kernels and Three Pseudo-applications